 What factors influence development of hyperkalemia?

-• Several factors impact how much potassium is taken up by the cell?
+- Several factors impact how much potassium the cell takes up.

 There is an assumption that dietary potassium intake drives serum potassium.
 But observational studies suggest that this relationship is weak.
 Several studies have reported no association with intake and serum levels.

-(My aside – she didn’t discuss how potassium intake was assessed and why that matters in observation studies can be found in my previous posts here).
+(Just a quick aside — the speaker didn’t explain how potassium intake was assessed, which matters in observational studies.
+You can find more on that in my previous posts here.)

 What foods are restricted in low potassium diets?